 Wednesday was another warm, beautiful day in Sarajevo.
-We’ve had a run of “false spring” weather which was perfect for a tour of Travnik and Jajce in Central Bosnia-Herzegovina.
-The two towns are historically significant and known for their national monuments.
+We’ve had a run of “false spring” weather – perfect for touring Travnik and Jajce, unique towns of historical significance known for their national monuments.

-Again, the group was small – me, Kathryn from Frankfurt, and Samir our Meet Bosnia guide.
-Samir is a native, history professor, and a phenomenal guide!
+The group was small – me, Kathryn from Frankfurt, and Samir our Meet Bosnia guide.
+Samir is a Bosnian native, history professor, and a phenomenal guide!

-Kathryn is traveling with Germany’s team for Sarajevo’s 2019 European Youth Olympics Festival (EYOF) held February 9 – 16.
-The EYOF is the largest sport festival for young athletes between 14 and 18.
+Kathryn is traveling with the German team for Sarajevo’s 2019 European Youth Olympics Festival (EYOF) held February 9 – 16.
+The EYOF is Europe’s largest sport festival for athletes between 14 and 18.
 It’s organized by the European Olympic Committee and occurs every two years in Sarajevo.
-After the Olympics, she decided to stay on for a few days to explore Sarajevo and nearby areas.
+Kathryn stayed on after the festival to explore the area.

-Lašva Valley is the area where ethnic cleansing crimes occurred during the Bosnian War 1992-1995.
-Samir was a child then, but he told us about the torture and imprisonment of his father and grandfather who witnessed the horrific murder of most people in their village.
-They both survived.
+The Lašva Valley is where ethnic cleansing crimes occurred during the Bosnian War 1992-1995.
+Although he was a child then, Samir told us about the torture and imprisonment of his father and grandfather who survived.
+They both witnessed the horrific murder of most people in their village.

 On a lighter note, Travnik is the best preserved city from Ottoman times.
 It’s the birth place of Yugoslav novelist, poet, and short story writer Ivo Andrić and has interesting cultural and historical buildings.
 In 1961, Andrić won the Nobel Prize for Literature.
-His Bosnian Trilogy includes – The Woman from Sarajevo, The Bridge on the Drina, and Bosnian Chronicle.
+His Bosnian Trilogy includes The Woman from Sarajevo, Bosnian Chronicle, and The Bridge on the Drina.
 A collection of Andrić’s short stories entitled Tales of Sarajevo was also published.
-The stories provide a “picture of Sarajevo during unrest in 1878, social turmoil of 1906, and WWII violence and destruction 1939-1945“.
+The stories provide a “picture of Sarajevo during unrest in 1878, the social turmoil of 1906, and WWII violence and destruction 1939-1945“.

 “Ivo Andric’s masterwork is imbued with the richness and complexity of a region that has brought so much tragedy to our century and known so little peace.”